lylhw13/http-server/README.md

 http-server

-http-server is a simple http server implement in c with the reactor pattern.
+http-server is a simple http server implement in c, based on the reactor pattern.

 # Benchmark